Get all the ins and outs of choosing classic, timeless brass door knobs that will never go out of style!

 You can add or replace a rosette separate from the knob, offering a custom, tailored look.

-• Mix it Up – While it’s common for door knobs to be consistently used throughout a home, you can certainly choose to use different metals in different spaces.
+- Mix it Up – While it’s common for door knobs to be a consistent finish throughout a home, you can choose to use different metals in different spaces.
 In fact, many designers do, so don’t feel restricted to one particular metal!
 It can add interest when using variations sparingly.

-• Quality – Buy the best quality you can afford.
+- Quality – Buy the best quality you can afford.
 There’s a reason that historic homes are valued for their details like original hardware, lighting, flooring and trim!
-See this historic home tour for reference!

-• Use as an Indicator – Another way to add a little interest to your home is to use door knobs to indicate something different about a space.
+- Use as an Indicator – Another way to add interest to your home is to use door knobs to indicate something different about a space.
 For example, in our upstairs hallway we have five bedrooms, a bathroom, a laundry room and a linen closet.
-It would be easy to a guest to become confused to which may be the guest bathroom.
-To break up the hall of doors, we used crystal door knobs on the bathroom door, while using brass door knobs on all the bedrooms.
+It would be easy for a guest to become confused to which may be the guest bathroom.
+To break up the hall of doors, we used crystal door knobs on the bathroom door, while using brass door knobs on others.

 Amazon Storefront